colbertz2/vim-myhelp/README.md

-# Matt's Vim Help
+# Zach's Vim Help

-This is my personal Vim cheatsheet that I use to augment my feeble mind.
+This is my personal Vim cheatsheet, adapted from technosophos/vim-myhelp

 Feel free to fork and tailor to your own needs.
 If you do anything particularly cool, I'd love a pull request.